-During the Fiscal Year 2018 budget process, senior management of the Authority presented to the Board the structural challenges facing the Authority.
-In the proposed Fiscal Year 2018 budget process materials, the gap between revenues and expenses was approximately \$290 million.
-Such funding gap can be broken down into three main categories - reduced FTA grant funding for maintenance (\$100 million), a decrease in ridership and passenger fare revenue (\$103 million), and expense growth (\$87 million).
-The Authority is studying options to reduce this gap between revenues and expenses.
-The Authority has identified that closing this structural gap will be critical to ensuring its long-term financial stability.
-The proposed Fiscal Year 2018 budget materials included projections for Fiscal Years 2019 and 2020 where jurisdictional operating subsidies are expected to reach approximately \$1.05 billion and \$1.15 billion, respectively.
+During the Fiscal Year 2018 budget process, senior management of the Authority presented to the Board the structural operating challenges facing the Authority.
+Senior management identified a gap between revenues and expenses of approximately \$290 million, which gap could be broken down into three main categories - reduced Federal Transit Administration ("FTA") grant funding for maintenance (\$100 million), a decrease in ridership and passenger fare revenue (\$103 million), and expense growth (\$87 million).
+Addressing such structural funding gap is critical to ensuring long-term financial stability of the Transit System.